Student Identification Process

 Appeals Process

-Students who receive notification that they do not qualify for SKSD's Highly Capable program have the right to submit an appeal.
-They may also appeal to be identified for a higher level of service.
-An appeal form must be submitted within two weeks of receiving the notification letter along with additional data not shared previously must be included with the appeal form.
+Students who are not recommended for SKSD's Highly Capable program have the right to submit an appeal.
+An appeal form must be submitted within ten school days of receiving the notification letter along with additional data not shared previously must be included with the appeal form.
 Appeals are reviewed by the district’s Multidisciplinary Selection Committee (MDSC) and parents will be notified of the decision via regular mail.
-The parent/legal guardian may appeal the decision of the appeals committee to the Executive Director of Teaching and Learning within 14 school days of receiving the appeals committee's decision (due by June 9, 2023).
+The parent/legal guardian may appeal the decision of the appeals committee to the Executive Director of Teaching and Learning within 10 school days of receiving the appeals committee's decision.
 The Executive Director of Teaching and Learning will make a decision within 30 school days after receipt of a written request for reconsideration.
 The Executive Director's decision is final.

 Please contact the Highly Capable Services office if you have further questions or need additional information: